ciscoheat/simplest-sitegen/README.md

 npx simplest build
 ```

 This will generate your brand new site in the `build` directory, that can be uploaded directly to any host.
 For more pages and files, just add them in `src` in any folder structure, and they will be copied over to the correct dir.

 It's up to you to link to them correctly, create a nice navigation in `template.html`, etc, but that's quick and easy compared to plowing through the documentation of any other "simpler" site generator out there.
 Just include your favorite css framework, and you should be good to go.

 ## It has a Dev server, of course

-We're not done just yet: I'm sure you feel the need for a near-real time hot-reloading supercharged experience when developing your site.
-It's one of the simplest to use:
+Simplest near-real time hot-reloading dev server is one of the simplest to use:

 ```
 npx simplest